 01 of 10

-A stock pot or other large pot can be used instead of a canning kettle, and rolls of tin foil can stand in for the canning rack, but if you think you'll process more than 1 batch of jam or preserves or pickles a year, having a water bath canner and fitted rack makes life infinitely easier.
+A stock pot or other large pot can be used instead of a canning kettle, and rolls of tin foil can stand in for the canning rack; however, if you think you'll process more than one batch of jam or preserves or pickles a year, having a water bath canner and fitted rack makes life infinitely easier.

 02 of 10

 A jar lifter helps move hot jars around smoothly and easily.
 Regular kitchen tongs are an inadequate and dangerous substitute.